the-trash/the_comments/README.md

 * Cookies support
 * JavaScript and Ajax support

-Usually spambot not support cookies and JavaScript
+_Usually spambot not support Cookies and JavaScript_

-Comment form have:
+Comment form has:

-* fake (hidden) email fields
+* fake (hidden) fields

-Usually spam bot puts data in fake inputs
+_Usually spam bot puts data in fake inputs_

+Trap via time:

+* User should be few seconds on page, before comment sending (by default 5 sec)

+_Usually spam bots works faster, than human.
+We can try to use this feature of behavior_

 ## Installation